deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Bracket pair guides

-This setting will add a vertical or horizontal line to the editor to help you see which pair of brackets you are currently modifying code for.
+Add a vertical or horizontal line to the editor to help you see which pair of brackets you are currently modifying code for.

 GUI setting: `Editor › Guides: Bracket Pairs` to `active`.